benitomartin/llm-observability-opik/README.md

 1. **Create MongoDB Account**

-   Create an account at [MongoDB](https://www.mongodb.com/) and a and free cluster:
+   Create an account at [MongoDB](https://www.mongodb.com/) and a free cluster:

    - Get your `MONGODB_URI` and update your `.env` file accordingly